Novo Nordisk A/S Shareholder Action

 Current stage of case

-Open to sign up: pre-proceedings but there is a fixed limitation date on 5 August 2019 after which the case will be statute barred and it will not be possible to participate.
+Registrations to participate in the Novo Nordisk shareholder action are now closed, as there is a fixed limitation date of 5 August 2019 after which the case will be statute barred and it will not be possible to participate.